• Home

 • Pistachios – I love pistachios with this dish but walnuts, hazelnuts, pine nuts, or sliced almonds will also work beautifully.

-• Fresh herbs – Some chopped fresh mint and parsley adds a pop of colour and brightens all the flavours.
+• Fresh herbs – Some chopped fresh mint and/or fresh parsley adds a pop of colour and brightens all the flavours.
 Feel free to replace with other herbs such as dill.

 side-view of roasted cauliflower getting drizzled with tahini sauce